nerfstudio-project/gsplat/docs/source/apis/proj.rst

 .. currentmodule:: gsplat

 Given 3D gaussians parametrized by means :math:`μ`, covariances :math:`Σ`, colors :math:`c`, and opacities :math:`o`, the
-ProjectGaussians function computes the projected 2D gaussians in the camera frame with means :math:`μ'`, covariances :math:`Σ'`, and depths :math:`z` as well as their maximum radii in screen space and conic parameters.
+:func:`gsplat.project_gaussians` function computes the projected 2D gaussians in the camera frame with means :math:`μ'`, covariances :math:`Σ'`, and depths :math:`z` as well as their maximum radii in screen space and conic parameters.

 Note, covariances are reparametrized by the eigen decomposition: